-This highly competitive call for oral presentations is open to all who teach at any USC-system campus.
-Presenters will be selected for 30-minute breakout sessions.
-Presentation formats may include oral and poster sessions.
+This competitive call for presentations is open to all who teach at any UofSC-system campus.
+Presentation formats may include 30-minute concurrent session oral presentations or hands-on demonstrations.